Finding Hope: Self-Harm & Suicidal Ideation Treatment in Utah

 Creative arts and expressive therapies, such as art, music, and dance, offer powerful healing pathways for those struggling with suicidal ideation and self-harm by providing nonverbal ways to process and express emotions.
 These can reduce mental pain, build self-compassion, and promote emotional regulation by engaging the senses and fostering self-awareness.

-integrates healing of the mind, body, and spirit to address the deeper causes of suicidal ideation and self-harm.
+Integrates healing of the mind, body, and spirit to address the deeper causes of suicidal ideation and self-harm.

-and treatments are designed to address trauma at its root, which often influences suicidal thoughts and self-harm behaviors.
+Treatments are designed to address trauma at its root, which often influences suicidal thoughts and self-harm behaviors.

-such as accelerated resolution, EMDR, neurofeedback, and ketamine therapy offer new pathways for trauma breakthroughs and emotional healing.
+Accelerated resolution, EMDR, neurofeedback, and ketamine therapy offer new pathways for trauma breakthroughs and emotional healing.

-components such as equine therapy, yoga nidra, art, and music therapy encourage emotional expression and opportunities to build connections with others in recovery.
+Equine therapy, yoga nidra, art, and music therapy encourage emotional expression and opportunities to build connections with others in recovery.

-combines mental health treatment with physical health interventions and a gut-brain diet to reduce inflammation and heal brain chemistry.
+Combines mental health treatment with physical health interventions and a gut-brain diet to reduce inflammation and heal brain chemistry.

 Yes, we accept most major insurance plans.
 Contact our admissions team to learn more about your plan and verify your benefits.